Top Reasons Why Public School Teachers Should Get a Well-Deserved Salary Increase

 5. More Money, More Passion.

-We cannot truly judge the whole bunch of teachers just because one says their grievances, but there is some truth in it, they do not complain because they want to quit the job and find a better paying one.
+We cannot truly judge the whole bunch of teachers just because one says their grievances, but there is some truth in it, they do not complain because they want to quit the job and find a better-paying one.
 They want to continue doing what they’re doing without compromising their own lives including their families.
-They want to continue sharing knowledge and at the same time enrich their own.
+They want to keep sharing knowledge and at the same time enrich their own.
 There will be lesser burnout if they can have the right compensation and they can continue teaching with a more positive outlook.
-This is probably the best investment the government can put into the education system, this will empower the teachers to do better in their jobs and thus producing better students, which can make intelligent decisions including the one where requires you to choose a leader for the country.
+This is probably the best investment the government can put into the education system; this will empower the teachers to do better in their jobs and thus producing better students, which can make intelligent decisions including the one where requires you to choose a leader for the country.

 6. Poor working environment/infrastructures.